 - Most air conditioning or heating systems

-- All plumbing work this includes yard line repairs of any size or type and the alteration or addition of Pressure Reducing Valves or installation of shut-offs.
+- All plumbing work: this includes yard line repairs of any size or type and the alteration or addition of Pressure pressure-reducing valves or installation of shut-offs.

 - Electrical repair and/or replacement